MatthewYeend/Laravel-Best-Practices/README.md

     return $this->title . ' ' . ($this->first_name ?? '') . ' ' . ($this->middle_name ?? '') . ' ' . ($this->last_name ?? '');
 }
 ```
+The **Good** approach improves flexibility and maintainability by:
+- Dynamically using the `title` property instead of hardcoding `'Mr.'`, making it adaptable for different titles.

+The **Better** approach further enhances robustness by:
+- Using the null coalescing operator (`?? ''`), preventing potential `null` values from causing unwanted gaps or errors in the output.
+- This ensures a consistent and clean full name format regardless of missing values.

 ### **Short name**
 ### **Bad**
 ```php